linux-system-roles/auto-maintenance/README.md

 name.
 After all of the roles have been converted, the script uses `ansible-galaxy collection build` to build the collection package file suitable for publishing.

+The script will then run `galaxy-importer` against the collection package file to check if it will import into galaxy cleanly.
+If you get errors, you will probably need to go back and fix the role or add some suppressions to the `.sanity-ansible-ignore-2.9.txt` in the role.
+Or, you can add them to `lsr_role2collection/extra-ignore-2.9.txt` if necessary.

 To publish, use something like
 ```